Designing great User Experiences for over 19 years...

-Ever since the first time I browsed a website in the early '90s I knew I wanted to do something with computers.
+Ever since the first time I got mail, I knew I wanted to do something on the net.
 Unfortunlatey, I had no idea what that was at the time, but it was something to strive for...

-A few years after graduating I was lucky enough to find myself working at small e-commerce shop where I seized an opportunity to teach myself Flash, HTML and CSS, designing a few small-features for the site.
+A few years after graduating I was lucky enough to find myself working at small e-commerce shop where I seized an opportunity to teach myself Flash, HTML and CSS, designing a few small-features for the e-commerce site.

-In school I learned about User-Centered Design where the most fundamental thing about it all was understanding the people that were going to be using whatever it was you were designing... empathy was the key.
+In school I learned about User-Centered Design.
+Fundamentally, the key was to understand the people that are going to be using whatever it is you're designing through empathy...

 Over the years I’ve had the great opportunity to work on mobile devices (feature phones and of the smart persuasion) before that was cool, desktop applications for Windows and Mac and even a brief foray with some large screen TV UI Design work.
 I’ve had the privilege of working with some excellent designers and developers.

-I’m currently spending my day time managing and leading a team of excellent UX Designers building web applications for network device and network security testing.
-In my off hours I dabble in some app designs of my own mind where I’m attempting to concept, design and develop the app using Apple’s Swift development language.
+I’m currently spending my day time managing and leading a team of excellent UX Designers building web applications for network device and security testing.
+In my off hours I dabble in some app designs of my own mind where I’m attempting to concept, design and develop the apps using Apple’s Swift development language via Xcode.

 So far I couldn’t have asked for a better career choice.
-I can’t wait to see what’s around the corner!
+I can’t wait to see what’s next around the corner!